-Since January 2018, my father and I take care of 4 bee nests in our property in Saint-Didier.
+Since January 2018, we are taking care of 4 bee nests in our property in Saint-Didier.

 We took good care of them and could collect in mid-August some excellent honey 🙂

-An important tool is the smoker, to (try!) keep the calm or divert their attention when we open the hives.
+An important tool is the smoker, to (try!) keep bees calm and divert their attention when we open the hives.
 It is a cold smoke, not harmful to the bees.

-The upper part is has frames in which bees collect and keep honey, while the lower part is for bee brood.
+In the above white frames (upper part of the hive), bees keep their honey, while the lower part (below picture) is for bee brood.

-After collecting all the frames, we need to keep some food for our bees (since we steel their honey!), therefore we leave them some honey and add in an upper part (in brown plastic in below picture) some syrup.
+After collecting all the frames, we keep some food for our bees (since we steal their honey!), therefore we leave them some honey and add in an upper part (in the brown plastic in below picture) some syrup.
 We will add more in following weeks so they can have enough food for winter and early spring.